bhopals/javascript-card-game/README.md

 **Prototype** - Prototype is like available to all objects as it is added to Objects by default.
 It allows us to create reusable objects.

+**Document Fragment** - This allows us to build out divs **Off Dome** and append them to the body once they are all collected.
+Each time you modifies the DOM, it forces a redraw, hence using Document Fragment we are getting performance advantage here.
+It saves us from DOM redrawing everytime.

+The **DocumentFargment** interface represents a minimal document object that has no parent.
+A common use for documentFragment is to create one, assemble a DOM subtree within it, then append or insert the fragment into the DOM using NODE interface method such as appendChild() or insertBefore().

 #### Psuedocode/sketch of the application

 **Game**